Where can I get more information on a visit to Fredericksburg?

 Fredericksburg's German heritage is evident today in the variety of German-inspired restaurants in town.
 For a complete list of German restaurants, click here.

 Gillespie County is one of the largest peach-producing counties in Texas.
 The typical peach season runs from mid-May through mid-August, but that can vary slightly due to changes in weather.
 For more information, click here.

 Each spring, the Texas Hill Country comes alive with wildflowers - including bluebonnets, Indian Paintbrushes, Mexican Hats and many others.
 The typical Texas wildflower season runs from mid-March through mid-May, but that can vary slightly due to changes in weather.
 But if you want to take some home with you, don’t pick them—visit Wildseed Farms, the nation’s largest wildflower farm located just outside Fredericksburg.
 During the blooming season, it’s a sea of red, blue or yellow.
 For more information, click here.

 When is Fredericksburg decorated for the holiday season?

 Fredericksburg gets fully decked out for the holiday season.
 Marktplatz features a custom-built 26-foot, five-tiered rotating Christmas Pyramid, along with the community Christmas tree.
-Those two iconic structures, plus the downtown shops are illuminated the Friday after Thanksgiving through the week after New Year's.
+Those two iconic structures, plus the downtown shops are illuminated in mid to late November through the week after New Year's.
 For more information, click here.